 Frequently-Asked Questions

-Yes, it does not matter where you are, it matters what conditions you can provide during the colder seasons.
-As long as the plants do not freeze, they can survive the winter.
+Yes, you can overwinter geraniums (Pelargoniums) anywhere.
+It’s the storage conditions that matter.
+As long as the plants do not freeze or dry out, they can survive the winter.

-You can keep them as houseplants, propagate cuttings, or store the entire plant or just the bare roots, in a dry, cool location.
+You can keep geraniums (Pelargoniums) as houseplants, propagate cuttings, or store the entire plant or just the bare roots, in a dry, cool location.

-Yes, you can take cuttings any time in the growing season and root them for new plants.
+Yes, you can take cuttings from geraniums (Pelargoniums) any time in the growing season and root them for new plants.

 How to Overwinter Geraniums